-7 Cereals must be whole-grain, enriched, fortified, or made with bran, and/or germ; cereals served in CACFP and NSLP/SBP infant and preschool meals must contain no more than 6 grams of sugar per dry ounce.
+7 In the NSLP and SBP, cereals that list a whole grain as the first ingredient must be fortified, or if the cereal is 100 percent whole grain, fortification is not required.
+For all Child Nutrition Programs, cereals must be whole-grain, enriched, or fortified; cereals served in CACFP and NSLP/SBP infant and preschool meals must contain no more than 6 grams of sugar per dry ounce.

 Use this section as a guide to identify creditable grains and products that contain creditable grains.
 This is NOT an all-inclusive list.
-For information on creditable grains commonly served in Child Nutrition Programs, see the Food Buying Guide for Child Nutrition Programs, commonly referred to as the Food Buying Guide (FBG) and Exhibit A: Grain Requirements for Child Nutrition Programs.
+For information on creditable grains commonly served in Child Nutrition Programs, see the Food Buying Guide and Exhibit A: Grain Requirements for Child Nutrition Programs.